BlogAutomation

 Free plan/trial?
 Yes.
 IFTTT has a free standard plan that gives users access to unlimited existing applets and allows them to create three custom applets

 IFTTT (If This Then That) is a powerful automation software that's used for automating personal, everyday tasks.
-It's different from tools like Make and Zapier, which focus more on automating business processes.
-Just like Zapier has Zaps, however, IFTTT has applets to automate repetitive tasks.
-Users can use ready-made applets or create their own custom ones.
+It's different from tools like Make and Zapier in that it focuses more on connecting devices and personal apps rather than business software.

-For example, IFTTT lets you upload pictures from Instagram to the cloud (Dropbox, Google Drive, etc.), save information from apps like Spotify to Google Sheets, and automate your smart home devices.
-Another major draw of IFTTT is its mobile app, which allows you to automate tasks from your phone and across different devices.
+For example, IFTTT lets you upload pictures from Instagram to the cloud (Dropbox, Google Drive, etc.), save information from apps like Spotify to Google Sheets, and even connect your smart home devices to trigger based on your location.

 Best for: End-to-end workflow management and automation